-Recommendation ITU-T G.653 describes a dispersion-shifted single-mode optical fibre and cable which has a nominal zero-dispersion wavelength close to 1550 nm, and a dispersion coefficient which is monotonically increasing with wavelength.
-This fibre was initially developed for use in single-channel high bit rate and long distance transmission in the 1550 nm region (where the attenuation coefficient is smallest) by shifting the zero-dispersion wavelength of the ITU-T G.652 fibre to around 1550 nm.
-This fibre is optimized for use in the 1550 nm region, but may also be used at around 1310 nm subject to the constraints outlined in Recommendation ITU-T G.653.
-Some provisions are made to support transmission at higher wavelengths up to 1625 nm and lower wavelengths down to 1460 nm.
+8.3.2 Recommendation ITU-T G.653 Characteristics of a dispersion-shifted single-mode optical fibre and cable increases monotonically with wavelength.
+This fibre was initially developed for use in single-channel high bit rate and long distance transmission in the 1 550 nm region (where the attenuation coefficient is smallest) by shifting the zero-dispersion wavelength of the ITU-T G.652 fibre to around 1 550 nm.
+This fibre is optimized for use in the 1 550 nm region, but may also be used at around 1 310 nm subject to the constraints outlined in Recommendation ITU-T G.653.
+Some provisions are made to support transmission at higher wavelengths up to 1 625 nm and lower wavelengths down to 1 460 nm.